hanspoo/react-vite-storybook/README.md

 node src/index.js
 ```

-The case was test how to configure the proxy when running the vite dev server
+The case was to test how to configure the proxy when running the vite dev server
 directly or with storybook.

 The code to create it was something like: